boodah-consulting/n-vyro-governance/docs/adr/0013-messaging-topics.md

 ### Other Devices

-We know that there will be a time when we introduce new devices, and for this the reason, we've spent some time considering how these devices would fit into our topic structure.
+We know that there will be a time when we introduce new devices, and for this reason, we've spent some time considering how these devices would fit into our topic structure.

 Two types of devices we'll be introducing soon are NVyroEye and NVyroProbe.